 All material should be submitted in English.
 Short-listed candidates may be invited for an interview in Helsinki or via skype.
-Application link is at the bottom of the page.
+Application is now closed.

 Postdoctoral positions: we will start processing the applications on August 12th, 2018 so please apply quickly.
 The call will remain open until the positions are filled.
 By applying to this call, organized by the Finnish Center for Artificial Intelligence, you apply with one application to both Aalto University and the University of Helsinki.
 The employing university will be determined according to the location of the supervising professor.

 Postdoctoral positions: candidates should have a PhD in Computer Science, Statistics, Data Science or a related quantitative field and are expected to have an excellent track record in scientific research in one or several fields relevant to the position.
 Good command of English is a necessary prerequisite.
 In the review process, particular emphasis is put on the quality of the candidate's previous research and international experience, together with the substance, innovativeness, and feasibility of the research interests, and their relevance to FCAI research programs.
 Efficient and successful completion of studies is considered an additional merit.

 COMPENSATION, WORKING HOURS AND PLACE OF WORK

 Doctoral students: see instructions at http://www.hict.fi/autumn_2018